OlenaKhamilivska/OlenaKhamilivska/README.md

 ### Hi there 👋

 I'm Olena.
-I have 2 years experience in Java Android development with successfully completed projects (with use of Java, Kotlin,Compose, MVVM Architecture, HTTP, REST, JSON, Git, third-party libraries and APIs, Design Patterns, etc. ).
-And I have a strong desire to build my career as Android developer in professional and experienced team provided by your company.
+I'm a FrontEnd Developer with 2 years experience in Java Android development and with successfully completed projects (with use of Java, Kotlin,Compose, MVVM Architecture, HTTP, REST, JSON, Git, third-party libraries and APIs, Design Patterns, etc. ).
+My favorite programming languages are Java and Kotlin.

+Hobbies and interests: I love travelling, love books (psychology), love and from sports, I prefer stretch and plank.

+Why programming?
+Simple answer: Once I see code and fell in love.

 📫Reach me out: